quil-lang/qvm/README.md

 done]
 ```

+If there were issues building it, then a full log of compilation
+output can be found in `build-output.log`.

 Now you should have an executable called `qvm`.
 A simple test is to
 run the `hello.quil` example.
 Copy the `qvm` executable into the
 `demo/` directory and run it like so: